 In September 2003, not for the first time, Holmes courted controversy after labelling United Nations Secretary-General Kofi Annan a "cheeky darkie" on his radio show.
 An open letter calling for Holmes' resignation was signed by Ralph Hotere, Witi Ihimaera, and historian Anne Salmond.
 The Holmes show lost a major sponsor, and Holmes sent an apology letter to the UN.
 Later he quietly purchased one of the artworks Hotere had created in protest.

 In November 2004 he left TVNZ, holding a three-year contract with fledgling network Prime Television.
 "Holmes the man and Holmes the TV show needed some freshening up," he told journalist Kim Triegaardt, "and it couldn't and wouldn't have happened if I had stayed there".
 The new show, Paul Holmes, debuted in February 2005, with Holmes planting a pohutukawa on One Tree Hill.
 Viewers largely failed to switch channels.
 A move from a 7pm timeslot to 6pm halved already low ratings, and the show was cancelled in August.
 Reviewing the last show in the Sunday Star-Times, David McPhail called Holmes "the most diverting, irritating and hypnotic personality of the decade", who happened "to be in the wrong place at the wrong time".
 Later that year Holmes returned to Prime in a weekly format, before fronting hour-long chat show Holmes from April 2006.

 Bestseller Daughters of Erebus, his book on the tragic 1979 crash of flight TE901 in Antarctica, hit stores in 2011.
 Listener reviewer Matthew Wright called it nuanced, well-crafted and "a compelling picture of real people".

 Paul Holmes was awarded for his work in radio, television, newspapers — and for his brand of olive oil.
-At the close of 2012 he became Sir Paul Homes, after being named a Knights Companion of the New Zealand Order of Merit (he had been named a Companion of the order back in 2003).
-In an interview with One News he called it "a hell of a Christmas present".
+At the close of 2012 he became Sir Paul Homes, after being named a Knights Companion of the New Zealand Order of Merit (he had been named a Companion of the order in 2003).
+In a One News he interview he called it "a hell of a Christmas present".